Prudential Announces Share Buyback and Cancellation

 Prudential (GB:PRU) has released an update.

-Prudential plc has repurchased 455,054 of its ordinary shares at an average price of GBP 6.4464 per share on the London Stock Exchange.
-This move, facilitated by Goldman Sachs International, follows shareholder approval at the 2024 Annual General Meeting.
-The company plans to cancel these shares, which will adjust its total voting rights to 2,686,055,485.
+Prudential plc has repurchased 1,000,000 of its ordinary shares through Goldman Sachs International at an average price of GBP 6.6677, as part of its strategy to manage its share capital.
+The company plans to cancel these shares, resulting in 2,683,186,647 shares remaining in issue.
+This transaction may affect shareholders’ voting rights calculations under the FCA’s rules.

 For further insights into GB:PRU stock, check out TipRanks’ Stock Analysis page.